Statement of Faith

 The Holy Spirit has always existed as God (Acts 5:3-4).
 He is not an impersonal force, but instead a person who has intellect, (I Cor.
 2:10-12), will (1 Cor.
 12:1), and emotions (Eph.
 4:30).
 The Holy Spirit convicts mankind of sin (John 16:8-11) and witnesses to men about Jesus (Acts 5:30-32).
 To believers, the Holy Spirit regenerates our previously dead souls (Eph.
 2:1-5).
 He lives inside us (I Cor.
 6:19).
 He spiritually baptizes us into the body of Christ (1 Cor.
 12:13, Eph.
 4:4-6).
 He seals us as a guarantee of our salvation in Christ (Eph.
 1:13-14, Eph.
 4:30).
 He also unifies all of us who are true Christians (Eph.
 4:1-3).
 The Holy Spirit transforms us and makes us more like Christ (2 Cor.
 3:18).

 Man was created by God on the sixth day of creation in sinless existence and perfect relationship with God (Gen. 1-2).
 Man was made in the image of God and has value (Gen. 1:26-31, James 3:9).
-God created two different genders – male and female.
+God created two different genders Ė male and female.
 Both equally reflect the image, beauty, and creativity of God.
 Man has a spiritual existence (soul/spirit) and a physical existence (body) that simultaneously co-exist here on earth.
 So we are both spiritual and physical at the same time.
 As a result of the fall, our physical bodies will die (Gen. 2:7, Rev. 20-22).
 The main purpose of man is to glorify God by loving him above all things and loving other people like Jesus loves them (Matt.
 22:37-40).
-Human sexuality is beautifully designed by God.
-As the Creator, God designed human sexual relations only between male and female and only within the covenant relationship of marriage.
+Human sexuality is beautifully designed by God!
+As the Creator, God designed human sexual relations for a male and female within the covenant relationship of marriage.

 We believe that at any time there will be a rapture of the church (I Thess.
 4:13-18), then a great tribulation (Matt.
 24), the second coming of Jesus (Rev. 19:11-21), a literal kingdom on earth that is ruled by Jesus and lasts for 1,000 years (Rev. 20:1-7), a rebellion of Satan after the millennial kingdom (Rev. 20:7-10), a final judgment of all people (Rev. 20:11-15), and an eternal state of joy for believers and torment for unbelievers (Rev. 20:15-21:8).